Get

 Using Isopropyl Alcohol

-Light spray the affected area with 70% isopropyl alcohol.
+Lightly spray the affected area with 70% isopropyl alcohol.
 Alternatively, use an absorbent white cloth if you don’t have a spray bottle.

 After application, use a clean, dry cloth to blot the stain out.
-But ensure it is white since you risk staining the upholstery with bleeding dye.
+But ensure it is white, since you risk staining the upholstery with bleeding dye.

 Finally, you need to fluff out the stiff parts.
 You can use a soft-bristled brush for this part.